dcos/dcos-ui/README.md

 6. Navigate to http://localhost:4200

-After installing all development dependencies and configuring your local environment (steps 1-4 above), you can run test by running `npm test`.
-You can build production assets by running `npm run dist`.
-If you are actively developing, you may want to run `npm start` to avoid having to refresh your browser with every change.

 ## Adding npm Package Dependencies

 If you want to add a new npm package to 'node_modules':